lost-university/backend/README.md

 - End of life: 2025-10-31 (automatically deleted after this date)
 - Support: <sgi-support@ost.ch>

+## Service

+The backend service is written in python.
+For development follow these [instructions](service/README.md)

 ## Connect to Ubuntu server

 1. Connect to OST VPN.